-Whether you're an experienced horse rider or a beginner, you'll find just the right horseriding holiday in NSW.
+Explore on horseback in some of Australia's most spectacular locations such as the Blue Mountains and the Snowy Mountains.
+Whether you're an experienced horse rider or a beginner, you'll find the right horseriding holiday in NSW.
 There are riding ranches, jackaroo schools, horseback safaris, trail rides and school holiday camps for kids.
-Luckily, they're in great locations including the Blue Mountains and the Snowy Mountains, the Hunter Valley and Outback NSW.

-Make a holiday of your horse-riding experience and stay in a comfortable cabin, homestead, bunk-style accommodation or a farmstay.
-More adventurous riders can find horse-riding treks that include overnight campouts and week-long rides in rugged terrain such as in the Snowy Mountains.
-At Broken Hill in Outback NSW, you can even choose between riding a horse or a camel.
-Other unusual horse-riding experiences include a pub crawl on horseback and cellar door trail rides.
+Make a holiday of your horseriding experience and stay in a comfortable cabin, homestead, bunk-style accommodation or a farmstay.
+More adventurous riders can find horseriding treks that include overnight campouts and week-long rides in rugged terrain such as in the Snowy Mountains.

 At Broken Hill, in Outback NSW, you can even choose between riding a horse or a camel.
 The Long Paddock Cattle Drive is a unique horseriding event in May that offers riders of all skill levels the chance to experience the life of a drover near Deniliquin, in Country NSW.